28 Aug Signs of Opioid Abuse and Addiction

 - Past trauma or PTSD

-Ultimtely, anyone who abuses opioids can become addicted to them regardless of their age, race, or socio-economic status.
+Ultimately, anyone who abuses opioids can become addicted to them regardless of their age, race, or socioeconomic status.
 Some common signs that someone is abusing opioids include:

 - Taking opioids in a way that is not intended by the doctor (i.e. snorting, shooting, or taking a higher dose than instructed)